helmetroo/fetch-twitter-bookmarks/README.md

 See the [arguments section](#arguments) for more details about the arguments you can provide and how to provide them.

 1. When you first run the app, you'll see a list of browsers you can run.
 Run the command `set-browser <name>` (alias `browser`). `<name>` can be any one of the available browser choices runnable on your machine, which you can see with `help`.
-2. After you've set the browser, you can now `login` (aliases `signin`, `authenticate`).
+2. After you set the browser, you can `login` (aliases `signin`, `authenticate`).
 You'll be prompted for your credentials.
 If login was successful, you'll see a success message and can start fetching bookmarks.
 However, you may be prompted to login with your username/phone only, or be asked to provide a specific authorization code (2FA or other identification code Twitter may ask you for to make sure it's you).
 3. You can start fetching bookmarks with `fetch` (alias `start`).
 The browser will navigate to the bookmarks page, watch for a call to the bookmarks API (see [how it works](#how-it-works) for more info on this), then repeatedly make calls to this API until no more bookmarks can be fetched (either because there are no more to fetch, or an error was encountered).
 You can stop fetching at any time with the `stop` command.
 4. When you're finished, you can either end your session with `end` (alias `close`), if you want to choose a different browser, or you can `exit` the application entirely.
-Both commands will log you out first if you had already signed in.
+Both commands will log you out first if you were signed in.

 At any time, you can dump bookmarks saved in the database to a JSON file with the `dump <filename>` command.
 See the [filenames](#filenames) section for how filenames are resolved.